jshafto/app_academy_notes/w4_learning_objectives.md

 });
 ```
 - Given an HTML page that includes `<input type="checkbox" id="on-off"><div id="now-you-see-me">`Now you see me`</div>`, write JavaScript that sets the display of div#now-you-see-me to "none" when input#on-off is checked and to "block" when input#on-off is not checked.
+  - changing the style in the css to `display: "none"` can be used to hide an element
-  - one solution is to change the css style directly when the click event occurs
+  - one solution is to change the css style.display property for the div directly when the click event occurs
   - another solution is to use `classList.remove()` and `classList.add()` in order to change which styles apply to the element when the event occurs
     - this is more efficient when changing many properties at once so you don't have to change them all individually
+  - sort of related, you can use the `data-` attribute to save custom information to a node
+    - and get attributes more generally with `.getAttribute`
+  - also worth mentioning the `.checked attribute` that checkboxes have
 ```javascript
 window.addEventListener("DOMContentLoaded", event => {
   // store the elements we need in variables